 Instructions

-- Once the cakes are fully cooled, spread a layer of buttercream frosting over the top of one cake.
-Place the second cake on top, and frost the entire cake with the remaining buttercream frosting.
+- Once the cakes are fully cooled, spread a layer of buttercream frosting on top of one cake layer.
+Place the second cake layer on top, then cover the top and sides with the remaining frosting.
+Decorate as you like, slice, and enjoy.